 Ingredients

-- If you prefer a subtle flavor, marinate the peppercorns in the oil for 30 minutes to infuse the flavors, strain the peppercorns from the oil and store the oil in a jar at room temperature for up to 3 months.
+5. If you prefer a subtle flavor, marinate the peppercorns in the oil for 30 minutes to infuse the flavors, strain the peppercorns from the oil and store in a high-heat glass jar or canning jar and store at room temperature for up to 3 months.

 Recipe by Rachel Huang for www.culinarybutterfly.com